afonsojramos/spotify-details-extractor/README.md

 Initially, I was going to create an extension that would create a in-page button that would trigger the events.
 I was somewhat successful in this, but the process of creating said button that would align with spotify's design language meant more waiting time for page loads, and less reliability, as sometimes the page would say that alledgedly it was loaded, however, not all elements were already created, which led to failures in creating the button.

 With this in mind, on v2 I shifted to a simple context menu that would trigger said events.
 This also proved to be way more reliable and faster than the previous approach.

+This does not work in Chromium, which is why the implementation shifted towards an action button, *ie*, the extension button.

 ## Publishing